 28 Sep, 2020

-With the availability of new data, Allulose is now included in "Ketogenic Approved" category
+With the availability of new data, Allulose is now an acceptable ingredient.

 When the low-energy sweetener allulose was introduced to the market, there was a lot of excitement because allulose appeared not to trigger the body's insulin or raise its blood glucose levels, absorbing only when it reached the intestines and passing out quickly thereafter in the urine.
 Additionally, its bulk and mouth-feel are very similar to common table sugar, making it ideal for many recipes and products searching for the 'perfect' sweet alternative that would please those who detect unintended flavors that may come with other options.